About the Festival

-Lofoten International Chamber Music Festival and Lofoten Piano Festival aims to bring a varied program of classical music – performed by international artists at a high level – to the whole of Lofoten.
-The festivals are held every other year.
-In addition, a number of smaller classical concerts are arranged throughout the year in Lofoten.
+The Lofoten International Chamber Music Festival aims to bring a varied program of classical music – performed by international artists at a high level – to the whole of Lofoten.
+The festival is held every summer.
+In addition, smaller classical concerts are organized throughout the year in Lofoten.

-Read the program history of the festivals here.
+Read the program history of the festival here.

 Lofoten International Chamber Music Festival

 Lofoten International Chamber Music Festival saw its light in 2004 as Norway’s northernmost chamber music festival.
 The festival has established itself as an institution in northern Norway with its annual events.
 With its high artistic level, the festival has also made a name for itself internationally.